Organizers:

 - Advanced Materials for Water Purification: Exploring multifunctional membranes, nanomaterials, innovative surfaces, and high-performance composites.

-- Smart Devices and Sensors: Insights into innovations in real-time water quality monitoring and AI-driven purification techniques.
+- Smart Devices and Sensors: Information on innovations in real-time water quality monitoring and purification techniques based on artificial intelligence.

 - Sustainable and Energy-Efficient Approaches: Discovering low-energy desalination, bioremediation, bio-inspired systems, solar purification, and circular water systems.